BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

   * 80 T/F. Although I find a trick later on but no way to concentrate continously for 3.5 hours
   * Made a mistake on the first calculation.
 My intuitive told me something is wrong, and I try to calm down via finish the rest part first.
 Tried another approach and get a different result.
 A few data point shows the first approach definitly wrong.
   * I might be good at exam, but still not reach the core and insight yet.
-  * Since I am working on LSDI, let's talk about Dysfunctional Belif: Imposter Syndrome
+  * It is a good example of Dysfunctional Belif: Imposter Syndrome / The perfectionist
     * It is about 3 hours and 20 minutes.
 Can I finish it in 120 minutes?
 (Maybe the 120 minutes is the default test hours, not apply to this one...
 80 T/F + 4 Calculation are too much)
     * Can I put all knowledge in heart without refernce the textbook?
 It is not required, and you can always pick it up while you need it.
-There are different levels of "understanding": Heard it, know the basic idea, know how to calculate via follow the example, have a good feeling (i am here), good at all kinds of tricks, able to apply it like magic.
+There are different levels of "understanding": Heard it, know the basic idea, know how to calculate via follow the example, have a good feeling (i am here), good at all kinds of tricks, and finally use it like magic.
-    * First of all, It takes a lot of time to achieve perfection or proficiency.
-I might want to find the good reference reading material to shorten that process.
-Second, You won't be able to master everything.
-80% is good enough for most of the cases.
-In the best scenario: know the history, motivation, the course of development, all related theorems, application, tricks, special cases ... then with practice, you will be really good at this area.
+    * It takes a lot of time to achieve perfection or proficiency.
+Not the best way of using the limited time.
+It is important to be able to pick up quickly and apply to real problems.
+For specialized area: know the history, motivation, the course of development of this topic, all related theorems, application, tricks, special cases ... then with practice of course.

 # Reference